Changes introduced in 2019 bring more balance to the Code

-The Labour Code answers a fundamental question: do workers have the right to band together into unions to bargain with their employer?
+The Labour Code answers a basic question: do workers have the right to band together into unions to bargain with their employer?

 Depending on the way the Code is written, the answer is sometimes yes, and sometimes no.

-In its submission, IUOE Local 115 also called for an independent review of construction labour relations, given the special nature of a construction industry where workers are mobile, work is project-based, and employers are grouped together in shifting patterns.
+Cochrane and Local 115 also repeated their call for an independent review of construction labour relations.
+The construction industry operates under special conditions, where workers are mobile, work is project-based, and employers are grouped together in shifting patterns.

-Union representatives appeared before the Review Panel during their round of consultations, sharing our experience with the Labour Code and responding to questions.
+During public consultation in 2018, Local 115 representatives appeared before the Labour Code Review Panel sharing our experience with the Labour Code and responding to questions.

-Our union, and other Building Trades unions, will continue to meet with government representatives and work for a Labour Code that is fair, consistent and balanced.
+Our union, and other Building Trades unions, will continue to work for a Labour Code that is fair, consistent and balanced.